 It is not saying that good works aren’t required for salvation.

 The “works” that we are required to do for the sake of our salvation are the ones mentioned in verse 10.
-They are the good works that flow from the love of God working through us, and giving us the ability to love one another just as Jesus has loved us (see John 13:34–35).
+They are the good works that flow from the love of God working in and through us, and giving us the ability to love one another just as Jesus has loved us (see John 13:34–35).

 And for Christians, all of this becomes possible through faith in Jesus Christ.
 That faith does not itself save us.
 Rather, it opens our hearts and minds to the saving presence of the grace and lovingkindness of God, who comes to us as Jesus Christ, dwells within us, and makes us into new creations in Christ (2 Corinthians 5:17).